Courses-journey/cpp-cherno/README.md

 ## Note

 - Any thing u can do with references you can do with pointers
-- Pointers are more powerful and moreuseful in general
+- Pointers are more powerful and more useful in general
 - When u make a reference u cannot change what it references.
 - U can change pointer